With Journal Sync, you can back up your journals to iCloud and sync your content between your iOS devices. Journal Sync is a Paper Pro feature.

 If you continue to experience issues with Journal Sync, please feel free to send us your Diagnostic Report.

 Tap on the Settings icon top right in Home view and then "Support".
 On the next screen, tap on "Send Diagnostic Report".
-Please note that Diagnostic Report was referred to as Log Files up to and including Paper 4.5.4.

 If you don't see Diagnostic Report: You need to have at least one mail account set up to send your log files to Paper Support.
 Tap on your iPhone or iPad's general Settings app and scroll to "Accounts & Passwords".
 On the next screen, you'll see the accounts you've created listed.
 Please add a mail to one of those accounts.